-We are working collaboratively to solve the research problems that are stumbling blocks in the pathway to an affordable, resilient future for Qaanaaq and surrounding settlements.
-Educational activities with youth and schools in the Arctic include inquiry-based, societally-relevant hands-on activities for learning about renewable energy systems.
-Use of affordable renewable energy will enable cultural continuity, enhance health and safety, build capacity, and will strengthen community resilience.
-After this NSF-funded research, we aim to pursue foundations and the government of Greenland for funding to implement research results.
+Using a systems approach this research will address interlinked cultural-technologicalscientific-policy problems in order to discover resilient solutions that will support an achievable and affordable pathway to the future for small communities in a changing Arctic.
+Educational activities with local youth and schools in the Arctic include inquiry-based, societally-relevant hands-on activities for learning about renewable energy systems.
+Availability of affordable renewable energy will enable cultural continuity, enhance health and safety, build capacity, and will strengthen community resilience.